 - Mix meats together, form into wide thin patties and brown well in hot skillet.
 Chop patties into small chunks and set aside.

-- add oil to skillet and slowly saute the onion and garlic for 2 or 3 minutes,
+- add oil to skillet and slowly saute the onion and garlic for 2 or 3 minutes

-- Return meat to skillet.
+- Return browned ground meat to skillet.

 Options: Add Roughly 1 Tbsp butter for each 6oz of tomato.
 Add a little olive oil to the sauce.